trueautomation/ta-docs/docs/initializing/initializing-manually.md

 }
 ```

-9. Then go to the ["Creating your first test in TrueAutomation using Capybara/RSpec"](/getting-started/creating-your-first-test.md#creating-your-first-test-in-trueautomation-using-capybararspec) and create your first test.
+9. Then go to the [Creating your first test in TrueAutomation using Capybara/RSpec](/getting-started/creating-your-first-test.md#trueautomation-test-using-capybararspec) and create your first test.